susam/pcface/README.md

 ### Oldschool PC Fonts

 This project includes several [Oldschool PC][OLDSCHOOL] fonts (version 2.2) developed by VileR.
-These fonts are available terms of [Creative Commons Attribution-ShareAlike 4.0 International License][CCBYSA].
+These fonts are available under the terms of [Creative Commons Attribution-ShareAlike 4.0 International License][CCBYSA].
 Copies of these fonts are also archived in the [src/font/oldschool/](src/font/oldschool/) directory of this project.

 These fonts do an excellent job of reproducing the original IBM PC OEM